00mjk/isomorfeus-project/isomorfeus-data/docs/common_api.md

   Optimistic convenience method, assuming success.
 Failure cannot be handled.

 - `promise_save` -> promise with self when successful
   This method returns a promise.
 This method always triggers a save when called, but subject to transport request bundling, the actual request may be delayed, bundled together with other request or fulfilled by another identical request.
-  Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.
+  Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within component render blocks.

-A `execute_save` block must be defined, to execute the actual save of data.
+A `execute_save` block can be defined, to execute the actual save of data in other sources.
 This block is executed within the instance und must return self.
 Returning nil indicates that the save failed for some reason.
 Alternatively a exception may be thrown.

 ### Destroying Data